I Burned at the Feast: Selected Poems of Arseny Tarkovsky

 Cleveland State University Poetry Center

 Metres, Philip and Psurtsev, Dimitri, "I Burned at the Feast: Selected Poems of Arseny Tarkovsky" (2015).
 CSU Poetry Center Books.
-Book 69.
+69.